 Below: YOU WHAT ????
 WHOOO HAHAHA !!!!

 Below: The magic off Eric’s pots!
-His presentation about his work on the Friday night was mind blowing!!!
+His presentation about his work on Friday night was mind blowing!!!
 By the way: he and the others in his group drove 2000 km to get to Burrs !!!
-Again the devotion of some Bonsai artist are hearth warming!
+Again the devotion of some Bonsai artist is heartwarming!

 Below: Will all alone in his element!
 What a great guy!